garrandall/popular-music-data/tracks/just-tah-let-u-know-eazy-e.md

 Thought you had it bad, isn't really all good
 If the homies only knew in the hood
 That you was gettin done like a two dollar hoe
-It's just a lil something from the E tah let U know...
+It's just a lil something from the E tah let U know